The Unique Needs of Gifted Students

-“When you give them a topic, they will take it in a direction you never expected it to,” Mar says of her students.
-“That is so exciting as an educator because they’re able to look at it from their own perspective, and their own slant.
+“When you give them a topic, they will take it in a direction you never expected,” Mar says of her students.
+“That is so exciting as an educator because they’re able to look at it from their own perspective, and their own slant.”

 Teaching gifted learners doesn’t excite everyone.
 Resources for these students can be sparse.
 Assessments may take years to schedule, and even then, not all educators agree on their effectiveness.
 Debates about whether these students are best served in mainstream or separate classrooms—or schools—can be intense.

 Giftedness may technically be considered a “special education” need, but teachers might be more inclined to help students with learning or developmental disabilities versus ensuring high-performing students have learning opportunities suited to them.
 Students who are identified as gifted may also have learning, developmental or physical disabilities, and when that happens, their giftedness may be overlooked.